-Children hair loss is not normal, neither for them nor adults.
+Children hair loss is not average, neither for them nor adults.
 But in the case of children, it is more difficult to assimilate.
-They should only worry about studying or playing, although not exactly in that order.
+They should only worry about studying or playing, although not precisely in that order.

 So, you can imagine the anguish, frustration, and helplessness that this condition can cause, both in children and in their parents.
 After all, they wouldn't expect the joy of living to be taken away from them.